 Lead: Region Östergötland (SE) Project period: 2016-2018

-Project BEST tackles eutrophication by preventing the phosphorus discharges through concrete pilot investments, training and transferring best practices.
-The project also aims at better control of industrial discharges by jointly developing sustainable cooperation and optimal treatment for industrial discharges with municipal authorities, water utilities and industrial companies and cut down the load of nutrients and hazardous substances to the Baltic Sea.
+Project BEST tackles both eutrophication and risks of hazardous substances to the Baltic Se through concrete demonstration and pilot investments, training and transferring best practices.
+The project aims at better control of industrial discharges by jointly developing sustainable cooperation and optimal treatment for industrial discharges with municipal authorities, water utilities and industrial companies.

 Furthermore, the project promotes the exchange of good practices.
-The project stresses the importance of transnational cooperation and supports waste water treatment plants (WWTPs) in the Baltic Sea region to further improve their WWTP performance and reach the HELCOM standards in outgoing wastewaters.
-The pilot actions and investments will be applicable in all WWTPs to solce similar challenges focused in the project, thus benefitting the whole region.
+The project stresses the importance of transnational cooperation and supports waste water treatment plants (WWTPs) in the Baltic Sea region to further improve their performance and reach the HELCOM standards in outgoing wastewaters.
+Pilot actions and investments will be applicable in all WWTPs to solve similar challenges focused in the project, thus benefitting the whole region.

 The project addresses challenges related to a lack of appropriate waste water treatment (WWT) in rural areas in the Baltic Sea Region (BSR), insufficient know-how of available technologies, public perception, and barriers for market development.
 For improved surface water quality, there is need for implementation of state-of-the-art WWT technologies, adapted to the diverse socio-economic conditions in rural areas of the BSR.
 The activities are grouped in work packages: Regional Status Mapping, Technology Evaluation, Public Perception Improvement, and Market Capacity.
 Most activities address the issues on the BSR level.
 The results enhance the institutional capacity of the potential customers, service providers in the value chain and local authorities.